 The Approach section of this guidance does not prescribe compliance requirements for Ontario CUs.
-Rather, it is intended to define the processes and practices that FSRA will employ when exercising supervisory action or when exercising FSRA's discretion under the Act.3 The Interpretation section of this guidance sets out FSRA's view of requirements under the Act so that non-compliance can lead to supervisory action and potentially enforcement sanctions.
-This may include requiring remediation and reporting, and/or issuing orders and in extreme cases, placing the CU under supervision or administration under the Act.
+Rather, it is intended to define the processes and practices that FSRA will follow when exercising supervisory action or when exercising its discretion under the Act.
+The Interpretation section of this guidance sets out FSRA's view of requirements under the Act to identify where non-compliance can lead to supervisory action and potentially enforcement sanctions.
+This may include requiring remediation and reporting by the CU, and/or issuing orders, and in extreme cases, placing the CU under supervision or administration in accordance with the provisions of the Act.

-FSRA considers proportionality in the application of the requirements based on the Interpretation section of this guidance, including the structure, size, complexity and risk profile of the CU, and the potential consequences of the CU's failure, including the systemic impact of that failure.
+FSRA considers the principle of proportionality in determining how to apply the Interpretation set out in this guidance, based on the structure, size, complexity and risk profile of the CU, and the potential consequences of the CU's non-compliance.